jkkummerfeld/slate/ideas-for-improvement.md

 # Ideas

+Documentation
+- Note the use of 'n', 'p', 'shift-n', 'shift-p' in comparison mode
+- Nicer examples
+- Tutorials on each mode
+- How to change configurations

 Visual
 - Option for 'next' and 'prev' to cycle (ie if it hits the top, search from the bottom)
 - Legend/key giving keys and their labels + colors